Forecasting the Future with Yesterday's Climate: Temperature Bias in AI Weather and Climate Models: Data and Models

 \subsection{FourCastNet and Pangu}

 FourCastNet \cite{bonev2023sphericalfourierneuraloperators} and Pangu \cite{Bi2023} are both fully-data-driven AI weather models designed by NVIDIA and Huawei, respectively.
 Pangu is trained with ECMWF Reanalysis v5 (ERA5) data \cite{Hersbach:2020aa} from 1979-2017 and a transformer architecture, while FourCastNet utilizes ERA5 data from 1979-2015 and a Spherical Fourier Neural Operator (SFNO) architecture.
 Thus, the training data for FourCastNet and Pangu are centered around 1997 and 1998, respectively.
 We use both models' 2m temperature (2mT) outputs generated by \citeA{AcceleratingCommunityWideEvaluationofAIModelsforGlobalWeatherPredictionbyFacilitatingAccesstoModelOutput} for 2-day and 9-day leads.
-These forecasts are initialized with 0000 UTC NOAA Global Forecasting System (GFS) data \cite{noaa_gfs_aws} to make predictions using 6-hour timesteps over the 5-year December-January-February (DJF) period between December 2020 and February 2025.
+Each forecast is initialized with 0000 UTC NOAA Global Forecasting System (GFS) data {\cite{noaa_gfs_aws}} from 2 or 9 days prior to the forecast date.
+Predictions are rolled out in 6-hour timesteps during the December-January-February (DJF) period between December 2020 and February 2025.
 As the training sets for FourCastNet and Pangu are centered around the turn of the century, this timeframe is not only more modern than any training year, it is also $\sim25$ years more modern than the average training year.
 We compute the daily average of these 6-hour forecasts to obtain daily mean temperature forecasts.
 Both models are missing a small number of initialization dates, although this represents less than 0.7\% of the total data for FourCastNet and less than 0.9\% of the data for Pangu.
 For more details see \ref{sec:missing_data}.